How to Repair RAID After BIOS Update?

 Recreate the RAID

-If the re-enabling the RAID is not enough to fix the RAID after the BIOS error, recreating RAID array will solve fix the issue.
+If re-enabling the RAID is not enough to fix the RAID after the BIOS error, recreating the RAID array will fix the issue.
 For that after enabling the RAID in BIOS restart the computer and tap on Ctrl+I to create a RAID volume.

 Unknown Facts About BIOS Update Error